Search tips

 Boolean search

-If you use more than one operator, you need to add parentheses to show the database how to interpret the search.
 Example: (children OR kids) AND television.
-The matches then contain either the words children, kids or both, together with the word television.
+The hits then contain either the words children, kids or both, along with the word television.

 Field search